 A tendon is a strong, cord-like band of tissue that connects muscle to bone.
 These structures can withstand a great deal of force, but they have limits.
 When a tendon works too hard, for too long, or in the wrong way, tiny tears will start to develop.
 To cure these tendon injuries, the body’s healing response creates inflammation.
 The result is tendonitis, or an inflamed tendon in the foot.

 Although each type of foot tendinitis affects a different part of the foot, they all share similarities and usually develop for similar reasons.
-Overuse is a common cause of tendonitis in the foot.
+While tendintis can be caused by a sudden injury, a much more common cause of tendonitis in the foot is overuse, or more specifically, the repetition of a particular movement over time.

 Athletes who push themselves too hard or people who spend lots of time on their feet both have a higher chance of damaging their tendons and getting tendinitis.
 Injuring the foot or ankle, as well as having flat feet or high arches can also increase this risk.
 But the type of tendinitis that develops has to do with several factors.